benchlab/benOS/ATTRIBUTES.md

 # benOS CREDITS & ACKNOWLEDGEMENTS

 ## Acknowledgements
 Portions of this Bench Software may utilize or adapt the following copyrighted material, the use of which is hereby acknowledged.
+You can see all the Software credits [HERE](https://github.com/benchlab/benOS/blob/master/ATTRIBUTES.md).

 **3Dlabs Inc. Ltd ( OpenGL2 Shader Language compiler )**
 Copyright © 2002-2004 3Dlabs Inc. Ltd